 We eat a lot of tacos around here so we have a lot of favorites.
-Tacos de cauliflower are entirely plant-based and are topped off with a cool, spicy chipotle cream is definitely one of them.
+Tacos de cauliflower & chipotle cream are definitely one of our favorites.
 You won’t recognize the cauliflower once your run it through your food processor along with walnuts, mushrooms, green pepper, onion, jalapenos, tamari (soy sauce) and lime juice.

 Cauliflower is a super-food for the masses.
 It’s not exotic and you don’t have to search the back corners of your local health food store to find it.
 It’s rich in antioxidants which assists in reducing inflammation and it helps to increase your red blood cells, giving you better circulation which means your heart doesn’t have to work so hard.
 Furthermore, cauliflower is super versatile and it’s cheap.
 What could be better?

 Not my mom’s cauliflower